WhisTLE: Deeply Supervised, Text-Only Domain Adaptation for Pretrained Speech Recognition Transformers: Introduction

-A standard text-only adaptation approach called shallow fusion is to train an auxiliary language model (LM) over the target domain text and linearly combine the log probabilities of the ASR model and the LM during decoding.
-However, this can still be ineffective for unseen words since end-to-end ASR models do not generalize well to novel grapheme sequences.
-More promisingly, recent approaches propose to synthesize speech using text-to-speech (TTS) models, then fine-tune the ASR model end-to-end~\cite{misc_4}.
-Nevertheless, TTS provides only input--output supervision:\ it does not explicitly guide how an end-to-end model's \textit{internal state} should adapt to a target domain.
-Prior work has shown deep supervision to benefit knowledge distillation~\cite{misc_2} and image classification~\cite{misc_5}, to name a few examples.
+More promisingly, recent approaches synthesize speech using text-to-speech (TTS) models, then fine-tune the ASR model~\cite{misc_4}.
+Nevertheless, TTS provides only input--output supervision and does not explicitly guide how an end-to-end model's \textit{internal state} should adapt to a target domain.
+Prior work has shown deep supervision to benefit knowledge distillation~\cite{misc_2} and image classification~\cite{misc_5}, to name a few.

 In this work, we propose WhisTLE (adapting \underline{Whis}per with \underline{T}ext-to-\underline{L}atent \underline{E}ncodings), a deeply supervised adaptation approach for encoder--decoder ASR models, such as OpenAI's Whisper~\cite{model_1} and Canary~\cite{model_10}.
 WhisTLE runs complementary to TTS adaptation, which supervises only the input speech and the output text, by also deeply supervising the ASR model's latent state.
 Specifically, we train a variational autoencoder (VAE)~\cite{model_2} to directly model ASR encoder output using text rather than audio.
 Then, we fine-tune the ASR decoder using our text-only encoder as a drop-in replacement for the ASR encoder, optionally mixing in TTS adaptation.